elegant-asm/test-client/README.md

 F6 - nothing really

 ## Installation
 Follow instructions in this video and download .DLL (TestClient.dll, UniverseLib.BIE.IL2CPP.Interop.dll) from github [Releases](https://github.com/evoredact/test-client/releases/latest).
+From the video, you will need BepInEx 6 of any version, but it must be Unity.IL2CPP-win-x86.
+If you don't want to waste time on the tutorial, here is a direct [link](https://builds.bepinex.dev/projects/bepinex_be/733/BepInEx-Unity.IL2CPP-win-x86-6.0.0-be.733%2B995f049.zip) to download the archive.
+Just drop its contents into the game folder `BLOCKPOST/` and place two .DLL files from Releases into the `BepInEx/plugins/` folder.

 > https://www.youtube.com/watch?v=kA1J2K4pcjg